 My student came back the next week and told me that tried to replicate this demonstration on his Korg keyboard.
 It didn’t work of course and he said: “I guess that’s not a real instrument”.

 Ah, a glimmer of hope!
 He knew the Korg was providing a dumbed-down Underworld experience.
-It’s unreal.
+It’s not real.

 In Cocteau’s Orphée there is a scene early on when the Princess of Death takes Orphée and the dead body of Cégeste by limo, across the tracks, into the Underworld.
 The Princess revives his body as a confused Orphée looks on.
 The Princess takes Orphée into a room and turns on the radio.
 The famous flute solo from Gluck’s opera Orfeo plays out.
 Orphée demands that she shut off the radio.
 It hits a nerve.
 He cannot listen to it.
 How strange; how interesting!

-Perhaps we must go through the extremes of darkness such as the grip of the Princess of Death in order to re-emerge fully conscious and whole.
-Cocteau was spot on in depicting 20th century Orfeus in this regard.
-Collectively, I believe we have and the imperative now is to claim our consciousness.
+Perhaps we must go through the extremes of darkness — the grip of the Princess of Death — in order to re-emerge fully conscious and whole.
+Cocteau was spot on in depicting 20th century Orpheus in this regard.
+Collectively, I believe we have and the imperative now is to claim our consciousness, and like the myth Orpheus and Eurydice, emerge from darkness, more complete and more conscious.

 There is a consciousness movement happening.
 As mentioned before, the noetic sciences have caught the attention of many, as we have seen a growing interest in Orientalism (much as in the Romantic era), paganism, meditation, ‘thinking outside the box’, neuro-linguistics, the list goes on; somehow the great music from the Baroque visionaries through the 19th c.
 Romantic visionaries and their benefactors in this time is not included in the equation.